 - 13.1 Setback.
-No excavation, washing, stockpiling of extracted material or other extraction activity of any sort shall be conducted closer than 200 feet from the closest boundary of any road right-of-way to the site, 500 feet from any existing residence, and 200 feet from any other lot boundary. - A. The setback area shall not be used for extraction purposes, stockpiling or any other use related to the extraction operation except access roads and public notice signs identifying the use as an extraction operation. - B. Incidental re-grading shall be allowed within the required setback areas during reclamation activities to blend the existing and reclaimed topography and provide for future use of the land consistent with approved Permit plans. - C. Screening shall be provided in the setback area per Section 15 of this Ordinance, and as otherwise required by the Planning Commission as a condition of Permit approval or renewal. - D. Before commencement of extraction operations on the site, four-inch square (4" x 4") white painted posts, a minimum of five (5) feet in height above grade, shall be placed no more than 300 feet apart along the designated setback lines around the site.
+No excavation, washing, stockpiling of extracted material or other extraction activity of any sort shall be conducted closer than 200 feet from the closest boundary of any road right-of-way to the site, 500 feet from any existing residence, and 200 feet from any other lot boundary. - A. The Planning Commission may establish a larger setback requirement upon determination that the increased separation distance is necessary for the health and welfare of adjoining property owners and other residents of the Township. - B. The setback area shall not be used for extraction purposes, stockpiling or any other use related to the extraction operation except access roads and public notice signs identifying the use as an excavation. - C. Incidental re-grading shall be allowed within the required setback areas during reclamation activities to blend the existing and reclaimed topography and provide for future use of the land consistent with approved Permit plans. - D. Screening shall be provided in the setback area per Section 15 of this Ordinance, and as otherwise required by the Planning Commission as a condition of Permit approval or renewal.

+- E. Before commencement of extraction operations on the site, four-inch square (4" x 4") white painted posts, a minimum of five (5) feet in height above grade, shall be placed no more than 300 feet apart along the designated setback lines around the site.
 The posts shall be placed at intervals so that from the location of any post two (2) additional posts are clearly visible. - 13.2 Fencing.
 Before the commencement of any extraction operations, a hinge-joint, woven-wire, 10/47/6 standard farm fence shall be erected around the perimeter of the extraction area and maintained in good condition until excavation and extraction operations have been completed.
 A lockable gate shall be provided at all access points from the public road to the extraction operation, which shall be closed and locked at all times except during the permitted hours of operation.